SoftwareEngineering-E-Complish/user_service/README.md

 ## API Documentation

-# User Service API Documentation

-This document provides details about the User Service API endpoints.

 ## Base URL
-The base URL for all endpoints is: `http://your_domain.com`
+The base URL for all endpoints is: `http://localhost:8005`

-## Authentication
-Authentication is required for accessing most endpoints.
-Some endpoints may require an access token to be passed as a parameter.

 ## Endpoints